birdup000/poe-server/README.md

 ## Configuration

-You can configure the project by providing the following environment variables:
+You can configure the project by providing the following environment variables (.env):

 - `POE_TOKENS`: A comma-separated list of Poe API tokens.
-- `AI_MODEL`: The codename of the AI model to use.
+- `PROXIES`: A comma-separated list of proxies.

 ## Contributing